RB Player - News / FAQ

 Q. Can I play via my home network?
 How?
 A. Most likely you can, even if you haven't set up full networking and instead simply have your home computers connected to the same router.
 When you start an online game, RBP will show the IP address of that router.
 You employ that address to connect for a game within your local router/network, with each person using their own computer.

 Q. How do I play over the Web?
-A. You don't need a special server to play, instead your copy of RB Player can communicate directly via the Internet with a copy running on another computer.
+A. You don't need a special server to play, instead your copy of RBP can communicate directly via the Internet with a copy running on another computer.
 Basically, you and your friend(s) all run RBP and decide which person will be GameMaster.
 The GM tells his IP address to the others (via phone, instant message, etc.) and they follow RBP's prompts to connect for play.
-For details, see the "Web Play" topic in the game's on line help.
+For details, see the "Web Play" topic in the in-game help.

 When the GM chooses the "Make me GameMaster" option, RBP displays his dot address(es).
 For play over the Web, the GM should tell opponents his external dot address.
 For play over a local network, the GM should tell opponents his local dot address.
 If RBP is not displaying the dot address, the GM can use his web browser to obtain it manually by visiting Web sites such as http://checkip.dyndns.org or http://ipdetect.dnspark.com.
 Both sites show the external dot address of the visitor; the GM should tell that dot address to the players who are attempting to connect to him for a game.